cug/wp_converter/README.md

 # Planned Work

 - Tests ...
 I really need tests, I was just lazy so far
-- Input validation, currently the infile is not validated at available
-- At least some documentation
 - Code cleanup ...
 - One feature idea is to be able to provide a mapping file to map categories to OsmAnd categories, icons, and colors, right now this is hardcoded